Zimbra-Community/group-calendar/README.md

 into the sec_gcal_-Group.
 This way, the team manager has access all the calendars of the team members.

+## Refresh

+The calendar refreshes every hour, you can force a refresh using command:
+`/etc/cron.hourly/groupcal` see also known bug: https://github.com/Zimbra-Community/group-calendar/issues/12

 ## Private appointments